This is a list of the best mountain bikes for around £500 according to the findings of our expert testers.

-It’s worth asking if the shop doesn’t mind switching the tyres to slicks or hybrid tyres that have a mix of knobbly tread for cornering grip on the edge and a flatter centre for pedalling speed.
+It’s worth asking if the shop or dealer you’re buying from doesn’t mind switching the tyres to slicks or hybrid tyres, which have a mix of knobbly tread for cornering grip on the edge and a flatter centre for pedalling speed.

-Suspension forks are a big plus when it comes to control and comfort off-road, but because many forks can cost £500 (or double that) just on their own, the units fitted at this price can vary wildly in performance and longevity, as well as the adjustment control on offer — pay particular attention to this.
+Suspension forks are a big plus when it comes to control and comfort off-road, but because many forks can cost £500 (or double that) just on their own, the units fitted at this price can vary wildly in performance and longevity – as well as the adjustment control on offer.
+So pay particular attention to this.

-While it seems like a downgrade, a rigid (non suspension) fork can be a good choice on a lower priced bike because the money saved can be used on other areas of the bike that may have a bigger impact on performance.
+While it may seem like a downgrade, a rigid (non-suspension) fork can be a good choice on a lower-priced bike because the money saved can be used on other areas of the bike that may have a bigger impact on performance.

 What should I avoid?